Snapstromegon/hoeser.dev/src/blog/2023-02-15-code-reviews.md

 This post is more of a "food for thought" kind of ramble so you and I can reflect on our way of giving and receiving code reviews to improve ourselves.

-Also please read it completely, because their might be sections that might appear toxic or asocial without further context.
+Also please read it completely, because there might be sections that might appear toxic or asocial without further context.
 :::

 :::sidenote